-The registration will be completed online here.
-After submitting the form, open the PDF at the bottom of the page, print it out, and send it in with the registation fee.
-Registration must be completed online and the registration fee, accompanied with the printout, must be recevied by the Mock Trial office by Wednesday, Jan.
-22. Registration fees may be made by credit card by completing this form and sending it in with the registration printout.
+The registration starts online here.
+After submitting the online form, open the PDF at the bottom of the confirmation page, print it out, and send it in with the registation fee.
+Registration must be completed online by Friday, Jan.
+29 and the registration fee, accompanied with the printout, must be recevied by the Mock Trial office by Friday, Feb.
+6. Registration fees may be made by credit card by completing this form and sending it in with the registration printout.

 Here is an informational flier to give to your school's art teachers and students.

 Contestants are responsible for reading and understanding the Rules of the Court Artist Contest, found on the second page of the registration information, prior to the competition.

 Contestants will attend the Regional Competition with their school's mock trial team and have Rounds 1, 2 and 3 to produce up to two drawings for submission.
 Contestants will only be allowed to view rounds with their mock trial team.